-Beyond purely topological codes, there is a lot of promise for fault tolerance in more general quantum low-density parity check (LDPC) codes~\cite{tillich2014quantum,gottesman2013fault,fawzi2018constant,fawzi2018efficient,breuckmann2021ldpc,hastings2021fiber,breuckmann2021balanced,panteleev2021asymptotically}.
+Beyond purely topological codes, there is a lot of promise for fault tolerance in more general quantum LDPC codes~\cite{tillich2014quantum,gottesman2013fault,fawzi2018constant,fawzi2018efficient,breuckmann2021ldpc,hastings2021fiber,breuckmann2021balanced,panteleev2021asymptotically}.
 We have provided a proof-of-principle approach for fault-tolerant quantum computation based on concatenating surface codes with a general LDPC code.
 Such concatenated schemes may offer the advantages of the high thresholds of surface codes with the reduced overhead of constant-rate LDPC codes, but further analysis is required to determine the regimes in which they may outperform conventional topological code-based schemes.

-With recent technology advances in quantum hardware technology, and increased focus on large scale, fault-tolerant computation, it is important that the there is a unified language for fault tolerance that can span computational models and hardware platforms.
+With recent advances in quantum hardware technology, and increased focus on large-scale, fault-tolerant computation, it is important that there is a unified language for fault tolerance that can span computational models and hardware platforms.
 We hope that the methods presented here provide a valuable step towards that goal.